Latitude and longitude

 Spherical polar coordinates

-The natural coordinate system of a flat plane is Cartesian and measures distances in two perpendic¬ular directions (ahead, back, left, right).
-For a sphere, this is not very useful, because it has neither a beginning nor ending.
+The natural coordinate system of a flat plane is Cartesian and measures distances in two perpendicular directions (ahead, back, left, right).
+For a sphere, this is not very useful, because it has neither beginning nor ending.
 Instead, the fixed point is the centre of the sphere.
-When projected outside from the central position, any point on the surface of the sphere can be determined by two angles, with one of them being related to the symmetry axis.
-This axis defines the two poles.
-In addition, there is the radius that represents the third dimension of space, which enables us to determine each point within a sphere.
+When projected outside from the central position, any point on the surface of the sphere can be determined by two angles, one of which is related to the symmetry axis.
+This axis defines two poles.
+In addition, the radius represents the third dimension of space and allows ones to locate each point within a sphere.
 This defines the spherical polar coordinates.
-When defining points on the surface of a sphere, the radius stays constant.
+The radius stays constant and can therefore define points on the surface of a sphere.